dingmah/MiniUI-Clear-Recent-List/README.md

 # MiniUI Tool Pak to Clear Recently Played List

 ## Background
-* This is a tool pak created for the Miyoo Mini custom OS [MiniUI created by Shaun Inman](https://github.com/shauninman/MiniUI)
+* This tool pak is created for the Miyoo Mini custom OS [MiniUI created by Shaun Inman](https://github.com/shauninman/MiniUI)
 * Its purpose is to clear the MiniUI **Recently Played** list directly on the Miyoo Mini.
 * Without this tool pak, the **Recently Played** list continuously grows everytime a user opens a new game as shown below.
   ![MiniUI_Recent_List](https://user-images.githubusercontent.com/124028871/215833683-17d9c715-d7f7-4d0c-8f6b-88754b8854be.png)